davidsemakula/pallet-verifier/ARCHITECTURE.md

 [MIR-provider-src]: https://github.com/davidsemakula/pallet-verifier/blob/master/src/providers.rs
 [int-cast-overflow-src]: https://github.com/davidsemakula/pallet-verifier/blob/master/src/providers/int_cast_overflow.rs

-Automatic entry point generation is necessary because [FRAME] is inherently a [generic] framework as it makes extensive use of
-[Rust generic types and traits][rust-generics], while, when performing verification/abstract interpretation with MIRAI, ["it is not possible for a generic or higher order function to serve as an entry point"][MIRAI-entrypoint].
+Automatic "tractable" entry point generation is necessary because [FRAME] is inherently a [generic] framework, as it makes extensive use of [Rust generic types and traits][rust-generics], while, when performing verification/abstract interpretation with [MIRAI], ["it is not possible for a generic or higher order function to serve as an entry point"][MIRAI-entrypoint].
 This is because ["it is necessary for MIRAI to resolve and analyze all functions that can be reached from an entry point"][MIRAI-entrypoint].